Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: Abstract

 \section{Abstract}

-We study the properties of bound and scattering states in the single-excitation subspace in waveguide-QED systems consisting of multiple giant atoms coupled to a coupled-resonator waveguide.
-Based on the most general analytical expressions possible for these states and the corresponding energy spectra, we analyze in detail relevant phenomena due to the influence of a structured environment combined with the non-dipole effects of giant atoms.
-We analyze the threshold conditions for the appearance of bound states and the photon-mediated interactions between dressed atoms for different configurations.
-In addition, when multiple giant atoms are coupled to the waveguide, the bound states in the photonic band gaps can form different types of metaband structures, depending on coupling configurations.
-This makes the system a useful platform for quantum simulations.
-Finally the influence of the structured bath on the scattering spectra of multiple atoms also becomes remarkable in the strong coupling regime, leading to unconventional spectral structures.
+We study the properties of bound states in waveguide-QED systems consisting of multiple giant atoms coupled to a coupled-resonator waveguide.
+Based on the general analytical expressions for these states and the corresponding energy spectra, we analyze in detail the threshold conditions for the appearance of bound states and the photon-mediated interactions between dressed atoms for different configurations.
+In addition, when multiple giant atoms are coupled to the waveguide, different types of interacting atomic chain can be obtained by manipulating the coupling configurations.
+Accordingly, the energy spectra of the bound states form metaband structures in the photonic band gaps.
+This makes the system a useful platform for quantum simulation and quantum information processing.